 So whether you eat your weight in watermelon or whether you just nibble on it here and there, just promise you’ll give this Watermelon Italian Ice a try.

-What is Italian ice?
-It is a frozen treat made with fruit puree/juice and a simple sugar syrup.
-There’s no dairy and no egg.
+Italian ice is a frozen dessert made with fruit puree/juice and a simple sugar syrup.
+There’s no dairy and no egg, making it 100 percent vegan.

 The texture is very similar to eating ice (hence the name) but not quite like a snow cone or shaved ice.
 Think of a snow cone but with finer ice crystals.